ttyobiwan/ttyobiwan.github.io/content/about/index.md

 ## Contact

-You can find the links at the top of the page, next to my photo.
-You can contact me directly via email or on LinkedIn.
-Projects I'm working on can be found on GitHub, although I rarely finish any project and most of them stay private.
-On top of that, I occasionally write technical articles and post them on Substack, Hashnode, DEV, and HackerNoon.
-If you find any of my content interesting, would be really great to see you subscribing to the newsletter on Substack :)
+You can find my contact links at the top of the page, next to my photo.
+Feel free to reach out via email or connect with me on LinkedIn.
+You can check out my projects on GitHub (though I rarely finish personal projects and most stay private).
+I also write technical articles and share them on Substack, Hashnode, DEV, and HackerNoon.

+If you find my content interesting, I'd love to have you subscribe to my newsletter on Substack – it really means a lot!